Finland, Sweden brush off Moscow's warning on joining Nato

 "We view Finland's course for maintaining the policy of military non-alignment as an important factor contributing to stability and security in northern Europe and on the European continent as a whole," Zakharova said, adding that "we can't fail to see consistent efforts by Nato and some of its members, primarily the US, to drag Finland as well as Sweden into the alliance."
 She noted an increase of Nato drills on their territories.

 Though not members, Finland and Sweden closely co-operate with Nato, allowing, among other things, the alliance's troops to exercise on their soil.
-Helsinki and Stockholm have also substantially intensified their bilateral defence cooperation in the past years and secured close military co-operation with the United States, Britain and neighboring Nato member Norway.
+Helsinki and Stockholm have also substantially intensified their bilateral defence cooperation in the past years and secured close military co-operation with the United States, Britain and neighbouring Nato member Norway.

 - AP